 Action sports are difficult to photograph because, well, the athletes are always in action.
-So, whether you are out on an afternoon bike ride by yourself or photographing some of the top athletes in the world, here are a few tips to help you capture some compelling and unique images.
+Whether you’re out on an afternoon bike ride by yourself or shooting some of the top athletes in the world, here are a few tips to help you capture some compelling and unique images.

 Communicate with the athlete